LujoTheRealOne/ReflectaLab/LLM_ACTIVITY_LOG.md

     - Added proper padding (16px left/right) for better text positioning
     - Ensured all elements respect container boundaries with `!important` rules

+- **Fixed Autocorrect and Word Suggestions in ArdaEditor**: Resolved text input issues where autocorrect and word suggestions weren't working properly:
+  * **Native Text Input Properties**: Added proper autocorrect and spell checking support:
+    - Enabled `autoCorrect={true}` and `spellCheck={true}` on RichEditor
+    - Added `autoCapitalize="sentences"` for proper capitalization
+    - Set appropriate `keyboardType="default"` and `returnKeyType="default"`
+    - Added `textContentType="none"` to prevent interference with text input
+  * **WebView CSS Enhancements**: Improved contenteditable behavior with proper CSS rules:
+    - Added `autocorrect: on`, `spellcheck: true`, and `autocapitalize: sentences` to CSS
+    - Enhanced `[contenteditable]` elements with `-webkit-user-modify: read-write-plaintext-only`
+    - Added `-webkit-line-break: after-white-space` for proper word breaking
+    - Applied `word-break: break-word` for consistent text wrapping
+  * **Focus and Initialization Handling**: Added proper event handlers for better text input:
+    - Added `handleEditorFocus()` to ensure proper focus behavior
+    - Added `handleEditorInitialized()` for proper content loading
+    - Added `onFocus` and `onLoad` event handlers to RichEditor
+    - Set `keyboardDisplayRequiresUserAction={false}` for immediate keyboard access
+  * **Hardware Acceleration**: Optimized performance for text input:
+    - Enabled `androidHardwareAccelerationDisabled={false}` for better performance
+    - Set `androidLayerType="hardware"` for optimized rendering
+    - Added `-webkit-text-size-adjust: 100%` for consistent text sizing
+  * **Text Selection Improvements**: Enhanced text selection and editing capabilities:
+    - Added `-webkit-user-select: text` and `-webkit-touch-callout: default`
+    - Set `-webkit-appearance: none` to prevent system interference
+    - Initially enabled full keyboard functionality, then refined for better UX

+- **Removed iOS Keyboard Accessory View (Done Bar)**: Hidden the unwanted keyboard toolbar that appears above the iOS keyboard:
+  * **Native Property**: Set `hideKeyboardAccessoryView={true}` on RichEditor to hide the accessory view
+  * **CSS Enhancement**: Added `-webkit-keyboard-accessory-view: none` to both `cssText` and `contentCSSText`
+  * **Applied to All Input Elements**: Ensured the CSS rule applies to `input`, `textarea`, and `[contenteditable]` elements
+  * **User Experience**: Provides cleaner keyboard interface without the distracting "Done" toolbar
+  * **Maintains Functionality**: Autocorrect and spell checking still work without the accessory view

+- **Repositioned Microphone Button and Extended Editor Height**: Improved layout by moving microphone button to navigation level and extending editor reach:
+  * **Microphone Button Positioning**: Moved floating microphone button down to navigation buttons level:
+    - Changed `bottom` position from `120px` to `40px` in `floatingMicButton` style
+    - Updated animation `translateY` values from `20px` to `-80px` for keyboard-closed state
+    - Updated initial position to match new lower placement
+    - Button now aligns with navigation buttons when keyboard is closed
+  * **Editor Height Extension**: Increased editor container height to reach navigation buttons:
+    - Reduced `marginBottom` from `80px` to `20px` when keyboard is closed
+    - Editor now extends much closer to navigation buttons for better space utilization
+    - Maintained `200px` margin when keyboard is visible for proper text input space
+  * **Improved Space Utilization**: Better use of screen real estate:
+    - More writing space available when keyboard is closed
+    - Microphone button positioned at natural thumb reach level
+    - Cleaner visual alignment with navigation elements

+- **Added Automatic Cursor Positioning to End of Text in ArdaEditor**: Enhanced UX by automatically moving cursor to the end of content when editor is focused or tapped:
+  * **Cursor Positioning Function**: Implemented `moveCursorToEnd()` with robust JavaScript injection:
+    - Uses `document.createRange()` and `window.getSelection()` APIs for precise cursor control
+    - Handles both text nodes and element nodes for comprehensive content support
+    - Includes proper error handling with non-critical logging
+    - Focuses the contenteditable element before positioning cursor
+  * **Focus Event Integration**: Enhanced `handleEditorFocus()` to automatically position cursor:
+    - Calls `moveCursorToEnd()` with 100ms delay after focus to ensure proper timing
+    - Maintains existing focus functionality while adding cursor positioning
+    - Provides console logging for debugging and user feedback
+  * **Smart Click Detection**: Enhanced cursor positioning to only trigger on empty areas:
+    - Analyzes click location using `window.getSelection()` and `getBoundingClientRect()`
+    - Only moves cursor to end when clicking on truly empty areas
+    - Preserves normal text editing when clicking within existing content
+    - Prevents interference with text selection and editing operations
+  * **Improved Writing Experience**: Smart cursor behavior that respects user intent:
+    - Cursor automatically jumps to end only when clicking on empty areas
+    - Normal text editing preserved when clicking within existing content
+    - Allows proper text selection and cursor positioning within text
+    - Seamless continuation of writing flow when accessing empty areas
+  * **WebView Message Handling**: Added `onMessage` handler for potential future enhancements:
+    - Logs WebView messages for debugging purposes
+    - Provides foundation for advanced editor interactions if needed

+- **Enhanced Editor Layout and Width Constraints**: Fixed editor height consistency and prevented horizontal expansion:
+  * **Improved Height Management**: Enhanced editor to always reach navigation buttons:
+    - Changed `editorStack` and `richEditor` to use `flex: 1` for full space utilization
+    - Increased `minHeight` from 300px to 400px for better minimum coverage
+    - Increased `initialHeight` from 300px to 500px for better initial display
+    - Editor now consistently reaches navigation level regardless of content amount
+  * **Strict Width Control**: Implemented comprehensive horizontal constraint system:
+    - Added `width: 100% !important` and `min-width: 100% !important` to body element
+    - Applied `max-width: 100% !important` and `overflow-x: hidden !important` to all elements
+    - Enhanced word wrapping with `word-break: break-word !important` and `overflow-wrap: break-word !important`
+    - Prevented editor from expanding beyond container boundaries
+  * **Content Element Constraints**: Applied strict width rules to all content elements:
+    - Paragraphs (`p`) and divs constrained to `width: 100% !important`
+    - All contenteditable elements forced to respect container width
+    - Input and textarea elements prevented from horizontal overflow
+    - Comprehensive CSS rules with `!important` flags to override any conflicting styles
+  * **Improved Text Wrapping**: Enhanced text flow and line breaking:
+    - Multiple word-wrapping strategies: `word-wrap`, `word-break`, and `overflow-wrap`
+    - Proper line breaking with `-webkit-line-break: after-white-space`
+    - Consistent text flow regardless of content length or type

 - **Added Life Compass Reset Feature to Settings**: Implemented functionality to allow users to reset their compass insights and start fresh:
   * **Settings Screen Enhancement**: Added new "Reset Life Compass" button to the "More Information" section:
     - Added Compass icon from lucide-react-native for visual clarity